18 email marketing performance metrics for improved campaign tracking

 3

-Optimize your unsubscribe page by asking unsubscribers if they are sure they want to leave your email list.
-Go a step further by asking why they want to unsubscribe.
-You can use this information to improve your strategy.
+Optimize your unsubscribe page: Ask unsubscribers why they want to unsubscribe.
+Use this information to improve your strategy.

 -